Cosmological FLRW phase transitions and micro-structure under Kaniadakis statistics: Thermodynamics description

 with $\{\hat{\alpha},\hat{\beta},\hat{\gamma},\hat{\delta}\}$ the critical exponents.
 To obtain the values of these quantities, it is necessary to expand the pressure (\ref{eos2}) around the critical values $\{v_{c}, T_{c}\}$.
 This expansion produces

 Notice that the criticality conditions (\ref{criti}) have been used in the above expansion.
 Also, those terms corresponding to the expansion around the critical temperature are proportional to $(T+T_{c})$ and not to $(T-T_{c})$ since our thermodynamics system has a negative absolute temperature.
-Now, introducing the dimensionless variables $\tau\equiv T/T_{c}+1$ and $\omega\equiv v/v_{c}-1$ and the reduced variables, the expression (\ref{expansion}) reads
+Now, introducing the dimensionless variables $\tau\equiv T/T_{c}+1$ and $\omega\equiv v/v_{c}-1$ and the reduced variables